 Bee Species.
 There are over 200 species of bee living around us in the UK, some are rare and some common such as the Bumble Bee and Honey Bee.

-In general when you come across a bee when out they are quite placid and this is fine, however if you have a situation where you have to deal with a swarm or a nest that has formed in the loft for example then this is where you have to be careful.
+In general when you come across a bee when you’re out, they are quite placid and this is fine, however if you have a situation where you have to deal with a swarm or a nest that has formed in the loft for example then this is where you have to be careful and may need a bee removal service.
 Pest-Tech Ltd would always recommend you call a professional in to deal with them in this situation, as you do not know what the temperament of the colony is like.

-It is always helpful to identify the type of bee when calling our pest control services to ensure we have the correct equipment to deal with the situation.
+It is always helpful to identify the type of bee when calling our pest control services to ensure we have the correct equipment to deal with removing the bees.

 Bumble bees are black, round and very fluffy.
 There are several different species of bumble bees which include the White tail bumble bee, Tree bumble bee and the Garden bumble bee all of which vary in size.
 There are on average 50 to 100 bumble bees in a colony which is quite small in comparison to honey bees.
 Pest-Tech Ltd has dealt with many bumble bee nests and you find them in the strangest of places.

 The most common place to find a bumble bee’s nest in a urban environment is in the loft space, using the insulation to house the nest.
 They are crawlers so the nest can be up to 2 meters from the entrance point.
 You will know you have them, as you will often see the males circling the entrance trying to attract the females.
 We can carry out a bee removal in this situation.

 Other common places to find bumble bee nests are bird boxes and in cavity walls.
 It only needs a small entrance hole this can be something as simple as an old overflow pipe hole.
 Bumble Bees can sting if provoked, but generally they good-natured and if left alone they will go about their business and will interfere.